puzzle/ansible-rancher/README.md

-# Ansible Playbook and Roles for Rancher
+# Ansible Playbooks and Roles for Rancher

 These Ansible playbook and roles can be used to:
 * create a Rancher Control Plane using [rke]() and [helm]()
 * add a [custom kubernetes cluster] to an existing Rancher Control Plane

 ## Inventory